 Mentor volunteers may come from either academic or corporate backgrounds but should have extensive, practical experience in design and development and be able to lead student teams to relevant instructional design theory and useful research in the field.
 Assigned mentor volunteers will come from a different institution than the students, working with them at a distance using available technologies.
 In addition, mentors will likely need to be available to the student teams over the summer months for a total of between 30 - 50 hours.
 See Timeline for specific details on when each round/event will occur for this year's competition.

-Interested mentors should contact the current Competition Chair.
+Interested mentors should contact the competition Coordinating Committee chair.

 Phase 1: Preliminary Design Abstract (PDA)